The budget and your wealth

 1. Is your wealth structured tax efficiently?

-Clients should also take this opportunity to review how their wealth is structured and the impact of tax drag on the returns generated by their portfolios.
-To reduce the impact of taxation on investment returns, investors may wish to seek advice on the suitability of using Investment Bonds to protect returns from taxation and give them control over when and how tax is paid.
+Clients should take this opportunity to review how their wealth is structured and the impact of tax drag on the returns generated by their portfolios.
+To reduce the impact of taxation on investment returns, investors may wish to seek advice on the suitability of using investment bonds to protect returns from taxation and give them control over when and how tax is paid.

-Following the Budget more estates will become subject to IHT and the larger estates that continue to grow in value will pay more IHT, leaving less for loved ones and beneficiaries.
-This is because the inheritance tax nil-rate bands will remain at existing levels until April 2026.
+There were no new announcements on Inheritance Tax in the budget.
+Therefore, as previously announced, the Inheritance Tax nil-rate band will remain at existing levels until April 2026.
 The nil-rate band will continue at £325,000, and the residence nil-rate band will continue at £175,000.
 Qualifying estates can continue to pass on up to £500,000 and the qualifying estate of a surviving spouse or civil partner can continue to pass on up to £1 million without an inheritance tax liability.

 3. What's next for your pension?

-The key announcement on pensions is that the government will maintain the Lifetime Allowance (LTA) at its current level of £1,073,100 until April 2026.
+There was speculation that the government may change pension rules, however they have left this area of taxation untouched for now and will maintain the Lifetime Allowance (LTA) at its current level of £1,073,100 until April 2026.
 Pensions are a very complex area and care should always be taken before taking action, especially if a client has valuable LTA protections or could qualify for them.
-For clients who have pensions with values that exceed the LTA now, or could exceed it at some point in the future, now is the time to plan ahead.
+For clients who have pensions with values that already exceed the LTA, or could exceed it at some point in the future, now is the time to plan ahead.

-This latest announcement is likely to result in clients considering alternative investments instead of pensions and, similar to the above, I expect we will see an increase in demand for (EISs) and Venture Capital Trusts (VCTs) which offer 30% tax relief.
+There has been growing demand for alternative investments instead of pensions and, similar to the above, I expect we will see an increase in demand for Enterprise Investment Schemes (EISs) and Venture Capital Trusts (VCTs) which offer 30% tax relief.
 We also expect clients with multiple pensions will be keen to, where suitable, consolidate their pensions into one self-invested personal pension (SIPP) to help them with valuable planning to reduce the impact of the LTA.

-In summary, amongst the many changes and announcements today these are three key areas that will impact many clients.
-By seeking advice from our Wealth Planners, clients can plan for their future with confidence.
+In summary, by seeking advice from our Wealth Planners, clients can plan for their future with confidence.

 Contact your Wealth Manager if you would like to arrange a meeting with a Wealth Planner to discuss your options.